 mem-noir: [mem-nwär] NOUN, A memoir, written in short paragraphs or verse, concerned with being a person of the Black race within the context of a specified subject, time period, or circumstance.
 Visual art or photographs, especially biographical in nature, are often incorporated.

-Disrupt/ed (a mem-noir) is an upcoming two-pronged project, a memoir in verse with illustrations and a multi-sensory exhibition.
-In the memoir Woolford explores her early childhood in a planned integrated American town, amidst this nation's legacy of enslavement of Black people, like her.
-The book also includes stories of Black Freedom Visionaries from her hometown of Columbia, Maryland.
-In the exhibition Woolford immerses viewers in aspects of her childhood, her present, and her future through video installations and an augmented-reality installation.
+Disrupt/ed (a mem-noir) is an upcoming two-pronged project, a memoir in verse with illustrations and a memoir of memories Columbia's Black Freedom Visionaries.
+In the first memoir Woolford explores her early childhood in a planned integrated American town, amidst this nation's legacy of enslavement of Black people, like her.
+The second memoir includes stories of Black Freedom Visionaries from her hometown of Columbia, Maryland.

-Disrupt/ed (a mem-noir) is supported in part by a Changemaker Challenge Award sponsored by Horizon Foundation and United Way of Central Maryland, St. Marys College of Maryland, a NES Artist Residency, an upcoming Storyknife Writers Residency, and grants from the Maryland State Arts Council.
+Disrupt/ed (a mem-noir) is supported in part by a Changemaker Challenge Award sponsored by Horizon Foundation and United Way of Central Maryland, a NES Artist Residency, an upcoming Storyknife Writers Residency, and a grant from the Maryland State Arts Council.
 (Thank you to the Maryland State Arts Council's Creativity Grant program!
 To discover more about MSAC and how they impact Maryland, visit msac.org.)

 the BLACK FREEDOM VISIONARIES IN THE Disrupt/ed (a mem-noir) BOOK

 ENTER Website for disrupt/ed & the book's prologue film